 We have a diverse climate so pack for all seasons.
 The Black Hills profoundly effects our weather.
 We boast a lot of sunshine and have a very mild climate for a northern state.
 Yet, we've experienced temperatures ranging from -1 degree (with the wind at 40 to 60 miles per hour, giving us a wind chill factor of approximately -59 degrees below freezing) to a balmy 73 degrees in December!
 Be prepared (anything is possible) for climate extremes regardless of the calendar season.
-During the tourist season (April through September), you'll begin to notice increases in gasoline prices.
-The same holds true for hotel/motel prices.
+During the tourist season (April through September), you may notice an increase in gasoline prices, and even food.
+The same holds true for hotel/motel prices, which can be very high, especially during the Sturgis Motorcycle Rally.
 From August through September, the entire Rapid City area sees a multitude of visitors.
 They come for the Central States Fair and for the world famous Sturgis Motorcycle Rally.
 Both of these events draw large crowds which can fill our local motels and hotels.
 All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations are confirmed.
 If you have any questions, contact your sponsor or the Ellsworth Airman and Family Readiness Center.

 In Case of Emergency

-During the tourist season (April through September), you'll begin to notice increases in gasoline prices.
-The same holds true for hotel/motel prices.
+During the tourist season (April through September), you'll begin to notice increases in gasoline, as well as hotel/motels.
 From August through September, the entire Rapid City area sees a multitude of visitors.
 They come for the Central States Fair and for the world famous Sturgis Motorcycle Rally.
-Both of these events draw large crowds which can fill our local motels and hotels.
-All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations are confirmed.
+Both of these events draw large crowds which can fill our local motels and hotels, and raise rates substantially .
+All personnel PCSing into the area during this peak tourist season need to ensure Lodging (TLF) or hotel/motel reservations, and cost are confirmed.

 Defense Service Network (DSN) Dialing Instructions

 The DSN is the provider of long-distance communications service for the Department of Defense (DoD).
 Every installation has a special DSN number and the numbers vary by world-wide location.
 In order to place a call using DSN, the caller must be using a military phone on an installation.
 Cell phones cannot dial DSN numbers.
 When dialing a DSN number from a United States installation to another United States installation, it is unnecessary to dial the DSN 312 area code.
 When dialing a DSN number to/from overseas locations, the DSN area code of 312 must be included.
-The operator can be reached at commercial (605) 385-1000.
 Please note that long distance/cell phone charges may be incurred.